-- MODE: Define the mode of the unit as NORMAL, STANDBY or DISCONN ON/OFF. - NORMAL: The unit is controlled by the network.
+- MODE: Define the mode of the unit as NORMAL, STANDBY or DISCONN.
+ON/OFF - NORMAL: The unit is controlled by the network.
 Loading and unloading is decided by the central control of the netwerk.
-Putting this unit ON or OFF will also put all other units ON or OFF, unless their status is DISCONNECT ON/OFF. (see further) Changing CONTROL SETTINGS or THERMOSTAT SETTINGS to this unit, will apply to all other units.
+Putting this unit ON or OFF will also put all other units ON or OFF, unless their status is DISCONNECT ON/OFF. (see further)

+Changing CONTROL SETTINGS or THERMOSTAT SETTINGS to this unit, will apply to all other units.
 MANUAL CONTROL on such a unit is not possible.
+Refer to "Defining and activating the control mode" on page 13.

+If the unit status is set to NORMAL, the LED of the less key is flashing.

-Refer to "Defining and activating the control - STANDBY: The unit is considered as a NORMAL unit and its function is then also simular to a unit defined as NORMAL, but this unit however, will only come into operation if: another unit is in alarm - another unit is in DISCONNECT\ON/OFF\mode - the setpoint is not reached when all other units have been running on full capacity for some time - If more than one unit is defined as STANDBY, only 1 of the units will be really standby.
-The unit which is really standby will be decided by the number of running hours. - DISCONNECT ON/OFF: Putting this unit ON or OFF will not put other units ON or OFF.
+- STANDBY: The unit is considered as a NORMAL unit and its function is then also simular to a unit defined as NORMAL, but this unit however, will only come into operation if: - another unit is in alarm - another unit is in DISCONNECT_ON/OFF_mode - the setpoint is not reached when all other units have been running on full capacity for some time

+If more than one unit is defined as STANDBY, only 1 of the units will be really standby.
+The unit which is really standby will be decided by the number of running hours.

+If the unit status is set to STANDBY, the LED of the @ key is flashing.

+DISCONNECT ON/OFF: Putting this unit ON or OFF will not put other units ON or OFF.
 MANUAL CONTROL on such a unit is possible.